genie-model/cgenie-data/README.md

 # cgenie-data

-Forcing and configuration files for GENIE
+Forcing and configuration files for GENIE.